-WHAT...Heavy lake effect snow possible.
-Accumulations 5 to 10

-- WHERE...Wayne, northern Cayuga, and Oswego counties. - WHEN...Early Wednesday afternoon through late Thursday night. - IMPACTS...Snow and blowing snow will produce difficult driving conditions with poor visibility and snow covered roads. - ADDITIONAL DETAILS...Forecaster confidence is low at this time on exact time and location of impacts.
+- WHAT...Heavy lake effect snow possible.
+Accumulations 5 to 10 inches possible in the most persistent lake snows.
+West winds 15 to 25 mph with gusts up to 35 mph.
+Visibilities as low as a half mile at times. - WHERE...Wayne, northern Cayuga, and Oswego counties. - WHEN...Early Wednesday afternoon through late Thursday night. - IMPACTS...Snow and blowing snow will produce difficult driving conditions with poor visibility and snow covered roads. - ADDITIONAL DETAILS...Forecaster confidence is low at this time on exact time and location of impacts.